ppy/osu-wiki/wiki/Beatmap_Editor/Song_Setup/en.md

 ![Colours section](img/SS_Colours.jpg "Colours section")

-These sections are used mainly to assign combo colors.
-Combo colors are an important part of the beatmap's aesthetic value, because there will be a lot of circles and sliders in the beatmap.
-Clicking a combo color opens up your OS's color picker (At picture, uploader used Windows OS).
-Choose colors that compliment the background but the colours must not camouflage into the background.
-Up to eight combo colors can be used, although most maps uses four.
-Clicking the "Remove Combo Colour" will remove the highest numbered Combo color (in other word, reverse order 8-7-6-5-4-3-2).
+These sections are used mainly to assign combo colours.
+Combo colours are an important part of the beatmap's aesthetic value, because there will be a lot of circles and sliders in the beatmap.
+Clicking a combo colour opens up your OS's colour picker (At picture, uploader used Windows OS).
+Choose colours that compliment the background but the colours must not camouflage into the background.
+Up to eight combo colours can be used, although most maps uses four.
+Clicking the "Remove Combo Colour" will remove the highest numbered Combo colour (in other word, reverse order 8-7-6-5-4-3-2).

-The other part of this window is assigning the playfield background color, but this is usually a moot point because beatmaps can't be ranked without a background image which usually overrides this setting unless you are planning to use a storyboard which the background may be visible.
+The other part of this window is assigning the playfield background colour, but this is usually a moot point because beatmaps can't be ranked without a background image which usually overrides this setting unless you are planning to use a storyboard which the background may be visible.

 Storyboarding
 -------------